amandeepsinghkhanna/obsidian_vault_notes/Coursera Courses/How to win data science competitions.md

 # How to win a Data Science Competition Learn from Top Kagglers
+This document contains my notes from the course.

 Expected time to complete: <b>54 Hours</b><br/>
 Coursera link to the course: https://www.coursera.org/learn/competitive-data-science